Social Media Is Toxic: How to Protect Your Kids from It

 In the era of technology, it’s hard to ban your kid from using a smartphone.
 Most children are using mobile phones, so not having one can have a negative effect on the child’s mental health, too.
 But as a parent, you feel you must do something to reduce the social media threats and side effects on your kid.
 Here are some tips on how to achieve that goal!

-Use Kids360 Parental Control App
+Use the Kids360 Parental Control App

 Parental control apps allow you to monitor and adjust the functionality of your kid’s smartphone from another device.
 Kids360 works on Android and iOS operating systems, and thanks to multiple device support, it’s great if you have more than one child.

 Kids360 can lock apps that you find dangerous.
-That means you can prevent your kid from accessing social media apps but also games you believe are unsuitable for their age.
+That means you can prevent your kid from accessing social media apps, but also games you believe are unsuitable for their age.
 Alternatively, you can set daily limits and adjust how long they can use an app daily.

 Thanks to timetables, you can allow access to specific apps only during specific timeframes.
 That ensures your kid will focus on school during classes or when doing homework.
 Kids360 is a freemium app, so you can use its basic features for free.